varshanhack/Simple_calculator/README.md

 # Simple_calculator
-A basic simple calculator using python
+# A basic simple calculator using python
+# This program can run using shell (Run directly)